 The court deemed this unconstitutional based on the fact it violates the equal privileges and immunities clause of the Indiana Constitution.
 This was the outcome of a split decision stemming from three appeals.

-Now, two Indiana asbestos disease victims, Larry Myers and the survivor of Raymond Geyman, can pursue asbestos exposure illness claims against companies such as Crouse-Hinds Division of Cooper Industries, Inc., General Electric Co., and Owens-Illinois, Inc.
+Now, two Indiana asbestos disease victims, Larry Myers and the survivor of Raymond Geyman, can pursue asbestos claims against companies such as Crouse-Hinds Division of Cooper Industries, Inc., General Electric Co., and Owens-Illinois, Inc.

 The victims’ cases involve two sections of Indiana’s product liability and asbestos product liability laws, which have different time limits for which asbestos claims are required to be filed.

 Section 1 of Indiana Code 34-20-3-1 (the general product liability statute) gives a two-year discovery statue of limitations.
 The statute of repose limits claims to within 10 years of delivery from product to consumer.

 Section 2 (the asbestos products liability law) Indiana Code 34-20-3-2(a)(2) omits the 10-year repose and “applies only to product liability actions against persons who mined and sold commercial asbestos.”

 Manufacturers have used the Section 2 code for years saying it did not apply to them seeing as they simply sold products, not mined the asbestos in them.

 The final ruling came from the Indiana Supreme Court’s 2003 decision in AlliedSignal, Inc. Vs. Ott, 785 N.E.2d 1068.
 Ottwas questioned 11 years later with appeals.
 The Indiana Supreme Court then denied summary judgments to GE and Ownes-Illinois.